manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 ## Check for disallowed words

-To check for disallowed words or incorrect usage, download this script on your local system, if not already downloaded, and run it on your labs.
+To check for disallowed words or incorrect usage, download this script on your local system, if not already downloaded, and run it on your files.

 <!--
  - [wordlist.sh](https://bit.ly/wordlist-mg)